zenobi-us/zenobi-us/content/posts/2018-05-24-how-i-use-npm.md

 - Backups: always make your dependencies available offline.
 - Sandbox Environment: ensure it's the same every time it's used.

 I encountered that last point early back when I started python development, where Ubuntu utilised python libraries for it's operating system which also meant they were available when I ran my own python programs.
 This lead to unreliable code because I couldn't control the versions of those libraries, and when I tried installing the ones I needed it overwrote the system versions.
-Then some people came up with Virtualenv, which just like npm and node_modules made python packages installed and resolved locally.
+Then some people came up with `Virtualenv`, which just like npm and node_modules made python packages installed and resolved locally.

 But when I started nodejs development, my colleagues used a mixture of windows, macosx and me on linux.
 As you can imagine just getting nodejs installed was a error prone experience.